 Hyrcanian forests of Iran so-called "Northern Forests" form the most dense forest area of this country.
 Located in the south of the Caspian Sea, these forests are shared between Iran and Azerbaijan.
 Hyrcanian forests have been there from 40 million years ago.

 From the Hyrcania ancient region in the Republic of Azerbaijan to Astara, the border Iranaian city there are spectacular old forests that enjoy temperate climate of the region.
 This eco-region continues along the south coast line of the Caspian Sea and the northern slopes of the Alborz Mountain range.
 It covers parts of five provinces of Iran from east to west including: North Khorasan Province, Golestan Province (entirely southern and southwestern areas as well as parts of the eastern regions of the Gorgan plain, Mazandaran Province, Gilan Province and Ardabil Province.

-The area of these 40 million year old forests is 55,100 square kilometers with 2 million hectares in Iran and 20,000 hectares in Azerbaijan.
+The area of these 40 million year old forests is 55,100 square km with 2 million hectares in Iran and 20,000 hectares in Azerbaijan.
 Its height starts from the sea level and reaches 2800 meters above the sea level.
 Unfortunately, almost half of these forests are now deforested, and only 10.3% of them is heavily protected.

 Hyrcanian forest ecosystems are home to 296 bird species and 98 mammal species.
 There are also 150 native plants including trees and shrub plants such as buxes and beech trees.

 Although Iran is a poor country in terms of vegetation, we still witness a huge decline in the Hyrcanian eco-region each year.